Gordon Cummins: Evelyn Margaret Hamilton

 The following morning, the body of 41-year-old pharmacist Evelyn Hamilton was discovered by an electrician named Harold Batchelor in a street-level air raid shelter in Montagu Place, Marylebone.
 Her clothes had been disarranged and her scarf wound about her head.
 Scuff marks on her shoes and broken sections of mortar scattered near her body indicated Hamilton had fiercely struggled with her attacker, who had raised her skirt above her hips, pulled her underwear below knee level, and exposed her right breast.
 Her handbag—containing approximately £80—had been stolen, although some of the contents were found strewn about the pavement outside the air raid shelter.
 Hamilton's empty handbag was later found by a police officer on nearby Wyndham Street.
 No fingerprints were recovered from any of her possessions.
 Her body was identified by her landlady, Catherine Jones, on 10 February.

 The day prior to her murder, Hamilton had resigned from her position managing a Hornchurch chemists, which had experienced financial hardships due to the onset of the war, and travelled to London via train.
-At 6:40 p.m. on 8 February, she is known to have informed a Mrs. Maud Yoxall of her plans to leave London and travel to Lincolnshire the following day, as she had been offered a manageress position at a pharmacy in Grimsby.
+At 6:40 p.m. on 8 February, she is known to have informed a Mrs. Maud Yoxall of her plans to leave London and travel to Lincolnshire the following day, as she had been offered a managerial position at a pharmacy in Grimsby.
 She was last seen alive by a waitress at the Maison Lyons Corner House in Marble Arch shortly before midnight, drinking a glass of white wine to celebrate her 41st birthday.
-The location of her body led investigators to conclude she had been either accosted or attacked as she walked back to her boardinghouse in the early hours of the following morning.
+The location of her body led investigators to conclude she had been either accosted or attacked as she walked back to her boarding house in the early hours of the following morning.
 Hamilton's post-mortem revealed she had been manually strangled by a left-handed individual.
 She had not been sexually assaulted or mutilated, although numerous small cuts and scratches had been inflicted to her right breast and a cut measuring one inch had been inflicted to her left eyebrow.